-College Station, centrally located within easy driving distance of Houston, Austin, Dallas/FW, Waco, and San Antonio, provides an urban campus with a small-town feel.
+College Station, centrally located within easy driving distance of Houston, Austin, Waco, Dallas/FW, and San Antonio, provides an urban campus with a small-town feel.
 Its affordable cost of living, economic opportunity, and spirited country-vibe help it rank on multiple sites as a great town in which to live.
 College Station offers a lively college environment and a great place for families, with well-maintained parks, recreation centers, trails and bike paths, as well as numerous entertainment activities here and in the region.

 The Bryan-College Station community has a bustling population of about 200,000 residents and is centrally located within the state.
 Compare our caliber and our affordability to competitor schools, and you’ll see why we are a “Best Buy” for your graduate degree.

-|Books & Supplies||$1000||$1000|
+|Books & Supplies||$800||$800|

-|Total: Living Expenses||$20,616||$21,470|
+|Total: Living Expenses||$20,420||$21,470|

 When comparing these rates to other top-quality programs in the nation, you’ll see why the Bush School of Government and Public Service at Texas A&M University is a best buy from a top public and international affairs institution—with programs and faculty competitive with the finest in the country.